Sliding Window Informative Canonical Correlation Analysis: Theoretical Results

 where $\Delta_x$ and $\Delta_y$ are as defined in (\ref{eq:v_delta}), $X$ and $Y$ are as in Section \ref{ssec:setup}, and the remainder of the assumptions in Section \ref{ssec:setup} hold, we have that

-Here, $F$ and $G$ are the CCA directions (components) and $L$ is the diagonal matrix of correlations. \end{theorem} Note that if we have distributional drift of the principal components or the singular values, we would need to use a streaming PCA method that can handle that drift.
+\end{theorem} Note that if we have distributional drift of the principal components or the singular values, we would need to use a streaming PCA method that can handle that drift.
 Since the principal components are updated with each incoming sample and the loadings are computed for that sample, if the error at each sample is vanishingly small, our theorem will hold.